regis-zang/ExploringRscriptAndSAPPredictiveAnalysis/4_SAC_CreatingModel.md

 ![R-Logo](Images/SAP-Analytics-Cloud-Logo.jpg)

-In this document we will create a model in SAC.
+In this document we will create a model in SAC.<br>
 To this we need go SAC.

 ## SAC Modeling 001 - Points we need to know